 - Join a Smoking Cessation Program if You Are a Smoker: Lupus patients are urged to stop smoking.
 Smoking cessation has been shown to reduce death rates related to CVD.
 Talk to your doctor if you are ready or you are thinking about quitting smoking, as there are programs that can help!

-Watching Out for Symptoms of Heart Attack and Stroke
+Symptoms of Heart Attack and Stroke

 Ms. Richey concluded the presentation by briefly discussing some key indicators that patients should be aware of regarding heart attack and stroke.